OutSystems/docs-product/src/develop/ui/patterns/web/controls/video.md

 # Video

-The Video UI pattern allows you to embed a native video player into your application.
+Embeds a native video player.

 Use Video as a powerful tool to engage users.
-But always remember to show all the essential information as text in the application.
+However, remember to always show all essential information as text in the application.

 <div class="info" markdown="1">